 The health and safety responsibilities include an obligation to be active and take action by eliminating or reducing the risk of illness and accidents at work so that the working environment is good.
 This can have an impact on decision-making.
 An employer must allocate the tasks in the organization in such a way that one or more managers, supervisors or other employees are tasked to ensure that risks at work are prevented and a satisfactory working environment is achieved.
 The employer must ensure that those who receive these data are sufficient and have the powers and resources needed.
-The employer must also ensure that they have sufficient knowledge of rules relevant to the work environment, physical, psychological and social conditions implying risks of illness and accidents, measures to prevent illness and accidents, and working conditions conducive to a satisfactory working environment (Arbetsmiljöverket, 2012).
+The employer must also ensure that they have sufficient knowledge of rules relevant to the work environment, physical, psychological and social conditions implying risks of illness and accidents, measures to prevent (Arbetsmiljöverket, 2012).